ublue-os/website/docs/images.md

 ## Preparing to Rebase

 1. `rpm-ostree reset` will remove all your layered packages and prepare for rebasing.
-2. Rebase to an *unsigned* Universal Blue image:
+2. Rebase to an *unsigned* Universal Blue image, this will ensure that you have the proper keys and policies on your machine:

         rpm-ostree ostree-unverified-registry:docker://ghcr.io/ublue-os/silverblue-main

-4. Then reboot, next rebase to your image of choice below:
+4. Then reboot, next rebase to a signed image of your choice below:

 ## Image List